Optometrist Vs. Ophthalmologist: Choosing Eye Doctor in Fresno

 Who are Optometrists & What do They do?

-Optometrists have a degree in optometry.
+Optometrists have an optometry degree.
 They are primarily known to perform vision tests and comprehensive eye exams.
 But they can do much more for your eye care.
 They can detect a higher level of eye health issues like glaucoma through a detailed eye exam.
 Although they can’t perform any major eye surgery, they can provide pre and post-operative care.

 An optometrist, also known as OD, can check the success of an eye surgery by performing an eye exam on the patient the next day.
 They can also treat a minor eye injury or perform minor eye surgery in some states.
 Moreover, optometrists can diagnose underlying health conditions like high blood pressure, diabetes, cancer, and autoimmune diseases through detailed screening of the patient.